 Diana Taurasi is a national and international women’s basketball player who has achieved amazing things across a fulfilling career.

-At 37 (in 2020) she plays for the Phoenix Mercury in the Women’s National Basketball Association (USA).
-She has won three Championships, one WNBA Most Valuable Player Award, two WNBA Finals MVP Awards and four Olympic Gold medals.
+At 41 (in 2023) she was playing for the Phoenix Mercury in the Women’s National Basketball Association (USA).
+She has won three Championships, one WNBA Most Valuable Player Award, two WNBA Finals MVP Awards and five Olympic Gold medals.
 Known as one of greatest shooters in the game, she has five scoring titles and three FIBA World Cups.

-Diana has been selected for nine WNBA All-Star teams and ten All-WNBA teams.
+Diana has been selected for ten WNBA All-Star teams and fourteen All-WNBA teams.
 In 2011, she was voted by fans as one of the WNBA’s Top 15 Players of All Time, and in June 18, 2017, Taurasi became the WNBA all-time leading scorer.
+She has since become the first player to pass 10,000 career points, with her nearest rival yet to pass 8000.

 She has been nicknamed ‘White Mamba’ for her ability to score in difficult situations, and ‘the Michael Jordan of the WNBA’.